aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry_archiving/iot_analytics1/_index.md

 summary: "Archival and ETL of Telemetry Data using AWS IoT Analytics"
 ---

-ETL of IoT telemetry data is the process that transforms and prepares telemetry data for analytics, reporting, and archival.
-An _AWS IoT Analytics Pipeline_ can filter, select attributes, remove attributes, apply math functions, enrich device data or state and apply custom Lambda logic to data.
+Extract, Transform and Load (ETL) of IoT telemetry data is the process that transforms and prepares telemetry data for analytics, reporting, and archival.
+An _AWS IoT Analytics Pipeline_ can filter, select attributes, remove attributes, apply math functions, enrich device data or state and apply custom AWS Lambda logic to data.

 ## Use Cases

 - Archive
-    - _I need to near real time archive sensor transmitted to AWS IoT Core with SQL queries over the MQTT broker_
+    - _I need a near real time archive sensor transmitted to AWS IoT Core with SQL queries over the MQTT broker_
-    - _I need to bulk archive sensor data from a SCADA historian or other data store_
+    - _I need to bulk archive sensor data from a Supervisory and Control Data Acquisition (SCADA) historian or other data store_
 - Transform Data
     - _I need to transform sensor data, but I don't have specialized ETL developer skills or an ETL tool_
     - _I need to rapidly iterate on ETL transformations on sensor data_